Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Data and Discussion

 In panels (a-b) of Fig.~\ref{Fig3}, the color gradient corresponds to the absorption strength $\eta$, and there is a systematic, though small, vertical offset of the PDFs based on the ensemble value of $\eta$.
 This leads to different abundances of extreme values of $\mathcal{S}$.
 It is clear that the degree of loss is the strongest predictor of singularity density in parameter space.
 For any given quantity, the PDFs from ensembles with higher loss turn over to the power law tail at smaller values of the quantity and therefore have a lower overall probability at the extreme values associated with the scattering singularities.
 This agrees with the finding in \cite{shaibe2025}, that the time delay PDFs from ensembles with larger $\eta$ had the power law tails onset earlier, resulting in smaller probabilities at extreme values, hence fewer singularities in systems with more uniform absorption.
+Note, however, that this is only true for systems with sufficient absorption.
+We do not have experimental data from an ensemble with $\eta<1.8$, but since certain singularities are impossible in lossless systems (consider CPA which requires $\text{det}S=0+i0$, but if $\eta=0$ then $|\text{det}S|=1$) we expect there must be some range of $\eta$ where increasing loss increases the abundance of singularities.